TWUOnline/far-centre-guides/pages/03.india/07.wrtg-101-intro-to-writing/03.facilitator-guide/docs.md

 # Module 1: Introduction to Academic Writing

+!! ## Activity Checklist

 !!
 See the schedule for Module 1 [here](Schedule-for-Module-1.pdf)
+!!
+Also refer to this [checklist](Module-1-Activity-Checklist.pdf) of learning activities and assessments

 **\[NOTEs to the facilitator\]: The First Day of the class (Week 1-1)**